phaubertin/jinue/doc/syscalls/create-thread.md

 * JINUE_EBADF if the specified descriptor is already in use.
 * JINUE_EBADF if the target process descriptor is invalid, or does not refer to a process, or is closed.
-* JINUE_EPERM if the target process descriptor does not have the needed permissions.
+* JINUE_EPERM if the specified process descriptor does not have the permissions to create a thread and bind a descriptor into the process.